ev3dev-lang-java/ev3dev-lang-java/README.md

 ![ScreenShot](https://raw.githubusercontent.com/jabrena/ev3dev-lang-java/master/docs/images/theThreeAmigos.jpg)

-Basically, with this library you can develop educational robots with Java for the following bricks:
+Basically, with this library you can develop educational robots with Java in the following bricks:

 - EV3 Brick
 - BrickPi+